ntimanu/alx-airbnb-database/database-adv-script/README.md

 ### ✅ Correlated Subquery

 - Identifies users who have made more than 3 bookings by evaluating booking count per user within the subquery.

+# Aggregations and Window Functions – ALX Airbnb Database

+This module demonstrates:

+### ✅ Total Bookings per User

+- Uses `COUNT()` and `GROUP BY` to count how many bookings each user has made.

+### ✅ Ranking Properties by Bookings

+- Uses `RANK()` window function to rank properties based on total bookings received.
+- Also supports alternative with `ROW_NUMBER()` if strict ordering is required.